pchiorean/Indentz/docs/README.md

 - _Extending_ the edges that touch or are very close to a trigger zone (which is either the target or the _visible area_).
 By default this snap zone is 1% of the _visible area_[^2].

-**Note:** Rectangular frames and straight lines are simply reframed; rotated objects, ovals, groups etc., are first inserted into a _clipping frame_.
+_Note:_ Rectangular frames and straight lines are simply reframed; rotated objects, ovals, groups etc., are first inserted into a _clipping frame_.
 Only clipped objects, straight frames and lines are extended.
 Frames with an embedded object are only extended to the limits of that object.

 The **`*Forced.jsx`** variants simply reframe the objects to the target area.

-<details><summary><strong>Suggested shortcuts</strong></summary>
+<details><summary><em>Suggested shortcuts</em></summary>

 | Page                               |      Key | Spread                               |      Key |
 |:-----------------------------------|---------:|:-------------------------------------|---------:|